christiskatsouris/Network-Analysis-R/README.md

 ## References

+- Abduraimova, K. (2022).
+Contagion and tail risk in complex financial networks.
+Journal of Banking & Finance, 106560.
 - Anufriev, M., & Panchenko, V. (2015).
 Connecting the dots: Econometric methods for uncovering networks with an application to the Australian financial institutions.
 Journal of Banking & Finance, 61, S241-S255.
 - Ballester, C., Calvó‐Armengol, A., & Zenou, Y. (2006).
 Who's who in networks.
 Wanted: The key player.
 Econometrica, 74(5), 1403-1417.
 - Drehmann, M., & Tarashev, N. (2013).
 Measuring the systemic importance of interconnected banks.
 Journal of Financial Intermediation, 22(4), 586-607.